Introduction

 Kilfrost

-Kilfrost K400 stands as the only verified, purpose-built glycol pneumatic antifreeze widely distributed in the US market.
+Kilfrost K400 is a well-documented pneumatic tool antifreeze lubricant distributed in the U.S. market.
 Formulated with 30-60% mono-ethylene glycol, Kilfrost delivers a verified freeze point of -76°F (-60°C)—making it the industry standard for extreme cold environments where winter-grade oils fail.

 Typical applications include: